Kati3e/autoit-gridcoin-profitwatcher/README.md

 Changes:
 -------
   * v0.2: Added error handling, should be no more crashes, please report any crashes to me.
+  * v0.3: Added data logging and a graph.

 Coded by: Katiee
   - Find me on IRC @ irc://irc.freenode.net/#gridcoin